PrasheelVellanki/TIC_S23/README.md

    ```
 ### 2. Data Preparation
 #### Raw Data
-  Obtain the raw data for your specific Toyota Innovation Challenge task.
+  Obtain images for hole/sticker detection.
+A top-down view is necessary, with naming for classification of data type.
 Ensure that the data is structured according to   your project's requirements.
 #### Data Preprocessing
   1. Make sure that you have all the required python libraries installed.
   2. Use data_preprocessing.py to preprocess your raw data